NagendraKommireddi/BMICode14-07-2022-KumarNagendraKommireddi/README.md

 ## Technical details
 - [NodeJs] - Used  node js as the primary language
 - [Express] - frameowork for the best usecases in api
+- [ExpressCluster] - to improve the performance of api
 - [mysql] - as the database.
 - [mocha] - for unit testing